Chapter 12: Beginnings

-Heavy hailstones threatened to smash the tiles for a few seconds then continuous overhead thunder made conversation impossible.
-Finally, it subsided and storm paused as if it were a living thing drawing breath for a fresh assault on the senses.
+Heavy hailstones threatened to smash the tiles for a few seconds then salvoes of thunderclaps made conversation impossible.
+Finally, it subsided and the storm paused as if it were a living thing drawing breath for a fresh assault upon the senses.
 Surl had fallen asleep upon Harold’s chest with a contented smile upon her face and did not stir at all during the cacophony.
-He was conscious of their damp clothes and felt claustrophobic and pinned down as she was a dead weight in her slumber.
+He was conscious of their damp clothes and felt claustrophobic and somewhat pinned down as she was a dead weight in her slumber.

 Fern placed a hand upon her head and concentrated.
 “Diana has blessed her with a deep and dreamless sleep,” she said.
-“She is utterly spent, the poor child.
-She has hardly slept for three weeks but she feels safe and loved in your arms, dear heart, as do I,” she added suggestively making him blush.
+“She’s utterly spent, the poor child.
+She’s hardly slept for three weeks but she feels safe and loved in your arms, dear heart, as do I,” she added suggestively making him blush.
 Peter was looking at him quizzically so he coughed to hide his embarrassment.

 “Why is he not attacking us?”
-Rabbit demanded in an urgent whisper as the Tally-man stood motionless in front of them, blocking their only escape route.
+Rabbit demanded in an urgent whisper as the Tally-man stood motionless in front of them, blocking their way into the hallway.
 His hood was pulled back and they could see the dull glint of the metallic Guides driven into his bald skull.
-He raised a hand to touch the one embedded into his right temple as if listening to a radio and took a sudden long and rasping breath that startled them.
+He raised a hand to touch the one embedded into his right temple as if listening to a radio message then took a sudden long and rasping breath that startled them.

 Peter looked over his shoulder at the great oak door on the far side of the kitchen.
 It was their only means of escape but he feared it would lead them out into the Great Abbey grounds and certain death.
 His heart was fluttering with fear but the Tally-man was making no move to attack them or even point his spear at them.